The Singer Inside

-The Miracles prison project was devised and launched by James Burton, Miracles Project Director, to provide support to prisoners who are trying to live life drug free and experiencing difficulties adjusting to prison life.
+The Miracles prison project, The Singer Inside, was devised and launched by James Burton, Miracles Project Director, to provide support to vulnerable prisoners who are trying to live life drug free and experiencing difficulties adjusting to prison life.

-The project takes place in drug rehabilitation wings and the aim is to contribute to the long term rehabilitation of prisoners – helping them return to and to take a positive role in their respective communities – inside and out.
+The project takes place in drug rehabilitation wings and on wellbeing units - the aim is to contribute to the long term rehabilitation of prisoners – helping them return to and to take a positive role in their respective communities – inside and out.

 Writing, playing and performing music in prison can provide a positive learning experience for prisoners.
 It can act as a catalyst in the process of rehabilitation, help to unravel complex and sometimes frightening emotions and express those feelings in a non-confrontational way.

 The original pilot project ran for 5 months in Brixton prison drug wing and then, with a grant from the Big Lottery, ran for four months in Downview women's prison.
-Now with a grant from Santander the project is back in Brixton and, working in conjunction with the RAPt drug team.
-It will run for 13 weeks until end of June 2018.
+We have since ran two more projects in Brixton and, with a grant from the Big Lottery, we have just completed 3 months in Send women’s prison.

-Help us make a positive and lasting change in prisoners’ lives – donate here
+If you would like donate to the Singer Inside and make a lasting change in prisoners’ lives – donate here.

-To find out more about Miracles prison work contact firstname.lastname@example.org
+To find out more about Miracles prison work or to donate guitars to the project contact email@example.com

 The work can best be summed up by feedback from one of the prisoners: